hackforla/google-drive-migration/README.md

 - Sometimes, no matter how much we plan, we don’t get your permissions right before we send you the files, and it's easier to troubleshoot that over zoom.
 - Some people have multiple email accounts and although we told them which email these files belonged to, when we sent the emails, they still didn't realize the problem and we had to 1-on-1 troubleshoot anyway.

+Q: How can I find out more about the google drive migration project<br>
+A:Please read the [Google Drive Migration One Sheet](https://docs.google.com/document/d/1lr5UK1k1qR_Ia3KaArQrBPvNhDhFjnBhExX2ssAMLy0/preview)

 ### Instructions
 Video: [How to move files you have created](https://vimeo.com/734542825)